A Single Dose Of Ketamine Might Help Heavy Drinkers, Study Finds

 Still, he cautions that this is a fairly new idea and that "there are a lot of complexities here that that need to be worked out."
 Complexities such as whether people with high tolerance to alcohol respond differently to ketamine, or whether there's something inherent about ketamine that makes people want to drink less even without memory recall.
 "That's just the nature of research — no single study can really answer all of the questions," Krystal says.

-Das says he hopes that one day, following more study and testing, ketamine could be used in clinical settings to help treat alcoholism.
+Das says he hopes that one day, following more study and testing, ketamine could be used in clinical settings to help patients with alcoholism.